scopely/fontain/README.md

 #Fontain

-Fontain is a lightweight library for displaying text in custom fonts in your Android Applications
+Fontain is a lightweight library for displaying text in custom fonts in your Android applications

 ##Features
 Fontain allows you to include a number of custom fonts within your app, and then access them by their Font Family, Weight, Width and Slope.
 It simplifies the process of selecting the proper typeface for any given usage.